SEO Blog Post Word Count: Ideal Length for Rankings

 Does word count affect SEO rankings?

-Word count indirectly affects SEO.
-Longer content tends to rank better because it can cover topics more comprehensively, attract more backlinks, and satisfy user intent.
-However, quality and relevance matter more than word count alone.
-A well-written 1,200-word article will outperform a padded 3,000-word one.
+Indirectly, yes.
+Longer content tends to rank better because it's usually more comprehensive, earns more backlinks, and better satisfies user intent.
+But word count isn't a direct ranking factor.
+A well-written 1,200-word article will outperform a fluffy 3,000-word one every time.

 How long should a pillar page be?